YouHaveTrouble/BalanceBringer/readme.md

 overpowered trades.

     villagers:
-      deny-spawn: true
       actively-remove: true

-Setting both of those options to true will automatically snap all existing villagers on chunk load and prevent spawning of new ones.
+Setting this option to true will automatically snap all existing villagers on chunk load and prevent spawning of new ones.
 This also includes zombie villagers.